-The Human Services Technician assists agency staff and supervisors in providing human services to CPS clients, as well as prepares and maintains statistical records, case controls systems, case records, and related files for their unit.
+A Human Services Technician helps staff and supervisors by providing certain services to CPS clients.
+They also prepare and maintain statistical records, case records, and related files.

 This position offers a lot of variety.
-You will interact with various levels of agency staff and your support will be very important to families.
-It will also be key to the agency’s success.
-No day will likely be the same!
+You will interact with lots of agency staff and your support will be very important to families.
+What you do is very important to the agency’s success.
+No day will be exactly the same!

-In many ways, your efforts will have a significant impact on children and families because of your interaction with them.
+In many ways, your job will have a big impact on children and families because of the work you will do.

-What kinds of things will be expected of me?
+What kinds of things will I be doing?

-- Transport clients, primarily children, in your personal vehicle.
+- Transporting clients - mostly children - in your personal vehicle.

-- Guard against verbal abuse by children or parents who may be angry about the situation.
+- Handling verbal abuse by children or parents who may be angry and scared.

-- Work under pressure when quick response is needed in a crisis situation.
+- Working under pressure when quick response is needed in a crisis situation.

-- Maintain a balance of objectivity and empathic understanding in dealing with families living in stressful situations and with “caretakers” who have abused children in their care.
+- Staying objective and having empathy with families who live in stressful situations and with people who might have abused children.

-- Work as part of a team, which involves helping with crisis situations relating to other unit’s assignments.
+- Working on a team, which involves helping with crisis situations in other units.

-- Perform various clerical duties such as typing, filing, faxing, copying, answering/receiving telephone inquiries, etc.
+- Various clerical duties such as typing, filing, faxing, copying, answering/receiving telephone inquiries, etc.